-The Friends of the Countryside is a non-profit making organisation consisting of more than 600 private landowners and rural managers from the 28 EU Member states and beyond.
+The Friends of the Countryside is a non-profit making organisation consisting of more than 600 private landowners, rural managers and entrepreneurs from the 28 EU Member states and beyond.

 Tradition and innovation are two key concepts held by the association.
 Tradition represents the heritage tied to the land and the resulting social responsibilities of its managers who must think and plan over many generations.
 Innovation reflects the efforts made by the members to profitably manage their properties for the long term, all the while respecting the vital role of land and nature for insuring a sustainable future.

 In accordance with these guidelines the FCS network takes part in the global debate on the functions of land management in today’s society and its prominent role in the challenges facing the food chain and the environment.

 The FCS annual congress, conferences and field visits organised each year represent good opportunities for the FCS members to discover new initiatives and ways of management, and to share their experience on issues such as farming, forestry, cultural heritage, rural development, renewable energies, family business, active entrepreneurship and transmission to the next generation.